Compact Hermitian Young Projection Operators: Hermitian Young projection operators

+Image inclusion will play an integral part in the proof of eq.~\eqref{eq:SpanSubspaces1} and thus highlights where the proof would break down for the (not necessarily Hermitian) Young projectors.

-We wish to draw attention how the following proof of Lemma~\ref{thm:SubspaceProjectors} makes use of some of the simplification rules given in section~\ref{sec:CancellationRules}, as this will be mirrored in the proofs of the main Theorems given in appendix~\ref{sec:Proofs}.
+Before we give the proof of Lemma~\ref{thm:SubspaceProjectors}, We wish to draw attention to how this proof makes use of some of the simplification rules given in section~\ref{sec:CancellationRules}, as this will be mirrored in the proofs of the main Theorems given in appendix~\ref{sec:Proofs}.

 \emph{Proof of Lemma~\ref{thm:SubspaceProjectors}:} To prove the inclusion of the subspaces, it suffices to show that the product of the operators satisfies eq.~\eqref{eq:Inclusion-Herm-Ancestor} (\emph{c.f.} eq.~\eqref{eq:OperatorInclusion1}).
 What this relation implies is that if we first act the product $P_{\Theta_{(m)}}P_{\Theta}$ (or equivalently $P_{\Theta}P_{\Theta_{(m)}}$) on an object $x$, we obtain the same outcome as if we only act $P_{\Theta}$ on $x$.
 Hence, $P_{\Theta}$ must correspond to a smaller subspace than $P_{\Theta_{(m)}}$, and this subspace must completely be contained in the subspace corresponding to $P_{\Theta_{(m)}}$.
 From the shortened KS construction, Corollary~\ref{thm:ShortKSProjectors}, the Hermitian Young projection operators $P_{\Theta}$ and $P_{\Theta_{(m)}}$ are given by